tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 yieldToken t = modify' (\s -> s {tokens = t : tokens s})
 ```

-We do nothing more than modify the current state, where the new state has
+We modify the current state, producing a new state with the token
-a new token at the front of its buffer.
+at the front of our output buffer.

 {{<note>}}
 We use `modify'`, the strict version of `modify`, since we have no
-use for laziness in our state, which we're going to consume completely,
+use for laziness in our state.
+We're going to consume it completely,
 and so it's better to avoid creating needless thunks.
 {{</note>}}